 CD20 Expression by Quantative Real time PCR

 In addition to measuring CD20 protein expression on lymphoma cell lines, CD20 gene expression (MS4A1) was also measured by qPCR.
 RNA was isolated from lymphoma cell lines (SC1, HT and HDLM2) and primary patient-derived CLL samples as per section 3.5.1.
 RNA was reverse transcribed to cDNA as per section 3.5.2 and this was used to analyse mRNA expression of MS4A1.
-As shown in Figure 8 high levels of MS4A1 expression were shown in all B cell lymphoma cell lines, SC1 relative expression 144.4, HT relative expression 290 and patient CLL cells relative expression 17110 and were appropriately negative in HDLM2 Hodgkin cell lines.
+As shown in Figure 8 high levels of MS4A1 expression relative to housekeeping gene were shown in all B cell lymphoma cell lines, SC1 relative expression 144.4, HT relative expression 290 and patient CLL cells relative expression 17110 and were appropriately negative in HDLM2 Hodgkin cell lines.